 Our aim at SLOW is to provide an informal, quiet place for bereaved families.
 Our members say that our groups provide a safe haven, a place to take time-out from the demands of the ‘outside world’ at a time when life has been irrevocably changed by their child or sibling’s death.

-We know that the death of your child disturbs every aspect of life, including all of your relationships with family, friends and the world at large.
-SLOW is a place to be yourself, in the utterly changed circumstances in which you find yourself, and take strength from the support of others, before returning to daily life and it's challenges.
+We know that the death of your loved one affects every aspect of your life, including relationships with family, friends and the world at large.
+SLOW is a place to be just as you are and take strength from the support of others, before returning to daily life and its challenges.

-We know that life will never feel the same again, and that our children will be forever missing.
-But gradually life can begin to offer us different perspective, different values, different strengths and different relationships.
-And, most importantly a deep and continuing relationship with our child who has died.
+Listening to bereaved families has shown us that gradually life may begin to offer different perspectives, different values, different strengths and different relationships and, most importantly, a deep and continuing bond with our child and sibling who has died.

 In 2013, in response to member feedback, SLOW introduced quarterly creative workshops for bereaved siblings.
 Five year later and SLOWsibs continues to enable siblings to meet with other bereaved children and share their experiences.

 With the help of Lottery funding our North London monthly evening group was introduced in 2014 as another opportunity for bereaved parents to receive support.

 SLOW became a registered charity in 2015 and two years later, in 2017 we celebrated our 10th birthday and were also proud recipients of the Queen’s Award for Voluntary Service.
 This award is the equivalent to a MBE and is the highest award that can be made to a voluntary group.